Ronald Fergle with “SOLART” (1986)

 “SOLART” exhibits our core beliefs, that utilizing energy from the sun (SOL) can be accomplished in an artistic manner (ART).

-Ronald Fergle, AIA, MIA, LEED AP BD+C, has been pursuing the intersection of architectural design, environmental concerns, and building technology for over 30 years.
+Ronald Fergle, AIA, NSI, LEED AP, has been pursuing the intersection of architectural design, environmental concerns, and building technology for over 30 years.
 He has a Master of Science in Architecture Studies degree, with emphasis in Building Technology, from MIT / Massachusetts Institute of Technology, and a Bachelor of Environmental Design degree from Miami University.